-- 3. a reduced grade (including "F") for the course - 4.
+- 1. Additional academic work, including re-doing the assignment - 2.
+A reduced grade (including "0" or "F") for the assignment - 3.
+A reduced grade (including "F") for the course - 4.
 Educational activities.
 Examples include, but are not limited to, referrals to improve future educational outcomes, tutoring regarding proper citation practices, development of an academic plan with the assistance of the Academic Center for Excellence, participation in ethics workshops, interviews with appropriate faculty or administrators, or writing educational or reflective essays.
 Fees may be charged to cover the ethics workshops.
-Please contact the Academic Affairs Administrator in the Office of Faculty Development and Advancement before implementing educational sanctions.
+Please contact an FDA Administrator before implementing educational sanctions.